The Little Girl Who Lives Down the Lane (novel): Plot

 As the days go by, Rynn and Mario form a romantic relationship, burying the corpses of Mrs. Hallet and Rynn's mother in the garden, hiding the muddy shovel, and keeping a low profile.
-Mario gets severly cold after digging in the November rain, so Rynn looks after him and tries to keep him warm, while also evading an obnoxious telephone call from Frank Hallet.
+Mario gets severely cold after digging in the November rain, so Rynn looks after him and tries to keep him warm, while also evading an obnoxious telephone call from Frank Hallet.
 Rynn and Mario have their first sexual encounter that night, which turns out awkwardly, but still affectionate.
 Officer Miglioriti begins to wonder where Rynn's father is, but he is fooled when Mario dresses up as an elderly gentleman with a rough voice, "autographing" a poetry book for the policeman and lifting his concerns.
 Unfortunately, Rynn's world begins to collapse when Mario falls ill with pneumonia and ends up in the hospital.
 She sobs and hugs Officer Miglioriti when he reveals that he is being transferred for work.
 He warns her to be careful around Frank Hallet.
 She visits Mario in the hospital and kisses him, crying when she learns that he might die.
 After wandering aimlessly through town, she returns home, but that night, she sees the shadow of a top hat and cape emerging from the cellar, believing it is Mario, fully recovered and playing a trick.
 She is disgusted when she discovers that it's Frank Hallet, who reveals that he knows about her murders and will tell somebody unless she allows him to rape her and make repeated sexual visits.
 The prospect horrifies Rynn, but she pretends to accept the offer, brewing tea and allowing the man to stroke her hair.
 The book ends on the implication, as Frank has a coughing fit, that Rynn has poisoned him with the cyanide as well and will bury him with the other corpses to conceal her life from anybody else.